Resident Evil: Operation Raccoon City: Development and release

 The idea for the game came about during the development of Lost Planet 2.
 In November 2010, Kotaku reported on a rumor that Slant Six Games, developer of SOCOM U.S. Navy SEALs: Confrontation, was developing Resident Evil: Raccoon City.
 On its website, Slant Six Games wrote that it was currently developing "an amazing new project" that was unannounced, which was developed in conjunction with a "new publishing partner on a world class franchise".
 In March 2011, the game's producer Masachika Kawata estimated it to be 45% complete.
 According to Kawata, there were discussions on introducing new "bio-organic weapon" enemy creatures into the game.

 Free downloadable content containing playable missions for Spec Ops arrived on April 10 for the Xbox 360 and PlayStation 3 and May 10 for Microsoft Windows.

+The Xbox 360 version was added to the Xbox One and Xbox Series X/S backwards compatibility list in November 15, 2021.
+The PlayStation 3 version can be streamed on PlayStation 4 or PlayStation 5.

 Reception

 Resident Evil: Operation Raccoon City received mixed reviews from critics.
 Aggregating review websites GameRankings and Metacritic gave the PC version 52.67% and 48/100, the Xbox 360 version 52.62% and 52/100 and the PlayStation 3 version 48.17% and 52/100.

 Official Xbox Magazine gave it a score of 7.0, as a "satisfying blend of gunplay and teamwork".
 Destructoid said that the game "suffers from poor design... but that doesn't stop it from being a genuinely good time that should satisfy anybody looking for a hardcore romp."
 The Guardian said "It's important to bear in mind that it's best experienced multiplayer rather than solo.
 But it's great fun and adds a fresh spin to a key time and place in the Resident Evil universe."
 GameShark said: "Raccoon City isn't the next real Resident Evil game (though its improved controls do bode well for that game).
 Instead, it's a mostly solid third-person, cover-based shooter set in the same universe."

 IGNs review stated "An actual zombie outbreak would have been less tragic," calling the game "little more than a poor man's SOCOM and a destitute man's Resident Evil."
 GameSpot echoed these sentiments, stating that the game "is a frighteningly flawed action-heavy spin-off that withers in the shadow of its superior alternatives".